Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Gender

+Gender identity and roles play an important part in Mormon theology which teaches a strict binary of eternal, spiritual gender as literal offspring of heterosexual, cisgender Heavenly Parents.
 The church also teaches that each person's gender is eternal and that each gender has roles and duties in the family that are ordained by God.
-The church teaches that "By divine design, fathers are to preside over their families in love and righteousness and are responsible to provide the necessities of life and protection for their families.
-Mothers are primarily responsible for the nurture of their children.
-In these sacred responsibilities, fathers and mothers are obligated to help one another as equal partners."
+The church teaches that "fathers are to preside over their families in love and righteousness and are responsible to provide the necessities of life and protection for their families.
+Mothers are held to be primarily responsible for the nurture of their children.
+In these sacred responsibilities, fathers and mothers are obligated to help one another as equal partners.
 Some have characterized this view of the man-woman relationship as "equal but different".
-Nevertheless, LDS women in the United States work outside the home in about the same percentage as other American women.
+LDS women in the United States work outside the home in about the same percentage as other American women.

-The church teaches that gender is inherently linked to sex, but the church has no official policy on the status of intersex persons.
-Persons who suffer from gender dysphoria are accepted in the church and may be baptized, but may not receive the priesthood or enter the temple if they are considering or have undergone elective gender reassignment surgery.